susanev/uw-stars-cse/README.md

 * [Check-in meeting](week2/check-in-meeting.md)

 #### Resources
-Many of these materials are taken from, or inspired by the work of [Stuart Reges](https://homes.cs.washington.edu/~reges/) and [Marty Stepp](http://www.martystepp.com/) and their [Building Java Programs](http://www.buildingjavaprograms.com/) book and resources.
+Many of these materials are taken from, or inspired by the work of [Stuart Reges](https://homes.cs.washington.edu/~reges/) and [Marty Stepp](http://www.martystepp.com/) in their [Building Java Programs](http://www.buildingjavaprograms.com/) book and resources.